kaiwave/leetProjects/README.md

 switching -> rust because its the future, apparently

 I kind of just do this kind of stuff when I'm bored, you know?
-My workflow is legit just xcode on my mac, and visual studio like, 2022, on my PC, the one I use is just depending on whether I'm home or not...
+My workflow is legit just vscode on my mac, and vs 2022 on my PC, the one I use is just depending on whether I'm home or not...

 Oh yeah, how could I forget,